CompPhysics/MachineLearning/README.md

 [![Build Status](https://travis-ci.org/CompPhysics/MachineLearning.svg?branch=master)](https://travis-ci.org/CompPhysics/MachineLearning)

-This site contains all material relevant for the course FYS-MAT3155/4155, Data Analysis and Machine Learning at the University of Oslo.
+This site contains all material relevant for the course on Data Analysis and Machine Learning at the University of Oslo.
+The material is developed in a modular fashion and can thus be reused for other courses at other universities or as material for intensive courses on data analysis and machine learning.

 ## Course content

 Probability theory and statistical methods play a central role in science.
 Nowadays we are surrounded by huge amounts of data.
-For example, there are about one trillion web pages; more than one hour of video is uploaded to YouTube every second, amounting to 10 years of content every day; the genomes of 1000s of people, each of which has a length of $3.8\times 10^9$ base pairs, have been sequenced by various labs and so on.
+For example, there are about one trillion web pages; more than one hour of video is uploaded to YouTube every second, amounting to 10 years of content every day; the genomes of 1000s of people, each of which has a length of more than a billion  base pairs, have been sequenced by various labs and so on.
 This deluge of data calls for automated methods of data analysis, which is exactly what machine